 University officials unveiled the design and architect for the facility in July of 2013.
 Studio Gang Architects, led by renowned Chicago architect Jeanne Gang, has been selected to design the new residence hall and dining commons.
 They will collaborate with Mortenson Construction on the project, which is expected to open in 2016.

-The new facility represents an opportunity to tailor a major residence hall and dining commons to the University’s distinctive College Houses.
-The College Houses flow from the notion that learning is not a solitary venture and does not end at the classroom door.
+This new facility represents an opportunity to tailor a major residence hall and dining commons to the University’s distinctive Houses.
+The Houses flow from the notion that learning is not a solitary venture and does not end at the classroom door.
 Houses build lifelong friendships and promote the constant exchange of ideas that is a key part of the University’s culture.
 From shared entryways to House lounges, reading rooms to classrooms to dining commons – even the outdoor spaces -- everything about the Studio Gang design sets a new standard for how a facility can support our particular vision for community.

 The design focuses on creating vibrant student communities within the residence halls, connected to a series of new, active public green spaces and environments.
-The building will be the newest addition to the campus’ rich architectural legacy, including the traditional Collegiate Gothic quadrangles; modernist landmarks by renowned architects like Eero Saarinen and Ludwig Mies van der Rohe; and contemporary facilities such as Rafael Viñoly’s Charles M. Harper Center, Helmut Jahn’s Joe and Rika Mansueto Library, and Tod Williams and Billie Tsien’s recently opened Reva and David Logan Center for the Arts.
+The building is the newest addition to the campus’ rich architectural legacy, including the traditional Collegiate Gothic quadrangles; modernist landmarks by renowned architects like Eero Saarinen and Ludwig Mies van der Rohe; and contemporary facilities such as Rafael Viñoly’s Charles M. Harper Center, Helmut Jahn’s Joe and Rika Mansueto Library, and Tod Williams and Billie Tsien’s recently opened Reva and David Logan Center for the Arts.

 The University also chose the Studio Gang design for its elegant and imaginative use of the land between Greenwood and University avenues, and 55th Street and the Henry Crown Field House.
-In addition to the new building, the space will include lawns, paths, and recreation areas, opening up the area to the University community and surrounding neighborhood.
+In addition to the new building, the space includes lawns, paths, and recreation areas, opening up the area to the University community and surrounding neighborhood.